luisgongod/cabletester/README.md

 Eurorack Arduino 10/16 pin IDC Power Cable Tester
 =================================================

 Forked from [holmesrichards](https://github.com/holmesrichards/cabletester) Original idea and testing algorithm goes to [tomarus](https://github.com/tomarus/cabletester ).
-This version has a new PCB (ready to be used with JLCPCB) and Some modifications to the FW made into a Platformio project.
+This version has a new PCB and Some modifications to the FW made into a Platformio project.

 * It only tests (max) 8 wires because of how they're wired in eurorack.
 * It can detect shorted cables or faulty/unconnected wires.
 * Possible to run a _calibration_ sketch for more accurate readings.
 * `GND-VCC-SCL-SDA` and `VCC-GND-SCL-SDA` Oled configuration allowed.
+* JLCPCB Gerber ready zip

 The original documentation and repo information is under _OGs_ folder.
 Gerbers, schematics and BOM are under _HW_ while the Platformio project is under _FW_.